Punic Wars: Roman victory, 243–241 BC

 After more than 20 years of war, both states were financially and demographically exhausted.
 Evidence of Carthage's financial situation includes their request for a 2,000-talent loan from Ptolemaic Egypt, which was refused.
 Rome was also close to bankruptcy and the number of adult male citizens, who provided the manpower for the navy and the legions, had declined by 17 per cent since the start of the war.
 Goldsworthy describes Roman manpower losses as "appalling".

 The Romans rebuilt their fleet again in 243 BC after the Senate approached Rome's wealthiest citizens for loans to finance the construction of one ship each, repayable from the reparations to be imposed on Carthage once the war was won.
 This new fleet effectively blockaded the Carthaginian garrisons.
 Carthage assembled a fleet which attempted to relieve them, but it was destroyed at the battle of the Aegates Islands in 241 BC, forcing the cut-off Carthaginian troops on Sicily to negotiate for peace.

-The Treaty of Lutatius was agreed by which Carthage paid 3,200 talents of silver in reparations and Sicily was annexed as a Roman province.
+The Treaty of Lutatius was agreed by which Carthage paid 3,200 talents of silver in reparations and Sicily was annexed as the first Roman province.
 Polybius regarded the war as "the longest, most continuous and most severely contested war known to us in history".
 Henceforth Rome considered itself the leading military power in the western Mediterranean and increasingly the Mediterranean region as a whole.
-The immense effort of repeatedly building large fleets of galleys during the war laid the foundation for Rome's maritime dominance, which was to last 600 years.